Gholam Ali Oveissi: Early life

 Oveissi's family from his father's lineage goes back to Shah Qara Yusuf Muhammad, the ruler of the Ghara Ghoyonlu dynasty (Black Sheep Turkomans) and descends through Uzun Hassan.
 He is a direct descendant of Eskandar Beik Torkaman, the minister, head of army (Iraq campaign) and personal advisor to Shah Abbas the Great.
 On his mother's side he was the grandson of Hossein Ali Mirza, the eldest son of Mohammad Ali Shah Qajar.
 In 1937, Oveissi married Sharafat Baniadam, the daughter of Sharif Doleh Baniadam, and granddaughter of Sharif Doleh Bozorg.
-They were married until her passing in 1972.
+They were married until her death in 1972.
 The Baniadams were members of the Ghaffari family of Kashan.

 Education and career

 Oveissi received his diploma from Iran's Military High School.
 He attended the Officers Faculty in the same class as Mohammad Reza Pahlavi continuing his military training in the Military Academy in Tehran where he graduated first in his class.
-The top graduates of the class were selected by Reza Shah to go straight to the Imperial Guard, an honor given only to the top five graduates.
+The top graduates of the class were selected by Reza Shah to go straight to the Imperial Guard, an honour given only to the top five graduates.
 Oveissi sought permission from Reza Shah to be stationed at Khuzestan instead where the government was involved in battle with rebel groups.
 He attended the Military organization in Fort Myers, Virginia and Fort Leavenworth (Kansas) in 1959.